-1.3 Our Data Protection Officer (DPO)
+Our Data Protection Officer (DPO)

-The Data Protection Officer for the Surgery is Liberty Apted.
+The Data Protection Officer for the Practice is Liberty Apted.
 You can contact her if:

-- You have any questions about how your information is being held. - If you require access to your information or if you wish to make a change to your information. - If you wish to make a complaint about anything to do with the personal and healthcare information, we hold about you. - Or any other query relating to this Policy and your rights as a patient.
+- You have any questions about how your information is being held - If you require access to your information or if you wish to make a change to your information - If you wish to make a complaint about anything to do with the personal and healthcare information, we hold about you - Or any other query relating to this Policy and your rights as a patient

-Liberty can be contacted here: Liberty@almc.co.uk
+Liberty can be contacted here: liberty@sapernhr.co.uk

-1.4 Why do we need your information
+Why do we need your information?

-Any health care professionals who provide you with care maintain records about your health and any treatment or care you have received previously (e.g., NHS Trust, GP Surgery, Walk-in Centre, OOH, etc.).
+Any health care professionals who provide you with care maintain records about your health and any treatment or care you have received previously (e.g. NHS Trust, GP Surgery, Walk-in Centre, OOH, etc.).
 These records help to provide you with the best possible healthcare.

 NHS health records may be electronic, on paper or a mixture of both, and we use a combination of working practices and technology to ensure that your information is kept confidential and secure.
-Records which we hold about you may include the following information;
+Records which we hold about you may include the following information:

-- Details about you, such as your address, carer, legal representative, emergency contact details - Any contact the surgery has had with you, such as appointments, surgery visits, emergency appointments, etc. - Notes and reports about your health - Details about your treatment and care - Results of investigations such as laboratory tests, x-rays etc - Relevant information from other health professionals, relatives or those who care for you
+- Details about you, such as your address, carer, legal representative, emergency contact details - Any contact the surgery has had with you, such as appointments, surgery visits, emergency appointments, etc. - Notes and reports about your health - Details about your treatment and care - Results of investigations such as laboratory tests, x-ray etc. - Relevant information from other health professionals, relatives or those who care for you

 To ensure you receive the best possible care, your records are used to facilitate the care you receive.
 Information held about you may be used to help protect the health of the public and to help us manage the NHS.
-Information may be used within the GP practice for clinical audit to monitor the quality of the service provided.
+Information may be used with the GP practice for clinical audit to monitor the quality of the service provided.

-2 Call Recording
+Call Recording

 We use Telephone Call Recording software for quality and training purposes.
 All telephone calls made or received via the Practice Telephony system may be recorded.
-Call Recordings are stored indefinitely on an external hard drive and can be accessed by the IT & Data Lead and Practice Management Team.
+Call Recordings are stored for 36 months on an external hard drive and can be accessed by the IT & Data Lead and Practice Management Team.
 We have internal policies that all staff must follow in order to protect your data.

-3 Special Category Information
+Special Category Information

-3.1 Special Category Information
+Special Category Information

-Any The Law states that personal information about your health falls into a special category of information because it is very sensitive.
+The Law states that personal information about your health falls into a special category of information because it is very sensitive.
 Reasons that may entitle us to use and process your information may be as follows:

-- PUBLIC INTEREST: Where we may need to handle your personal information when it is in the public interest.
-For example, when there is an outbreak of a specific disease and we need to contact you for treatment, or we need to pass your information to relevant organisations to ensure you receive advice and/or treatment. - CONSENT: When you have given us consent. - VITAL INTEREST: If you are incapable of giving consent, and we must use your information to protect your vital interests (e.g., if you have had an accident and you need emergency treatment). - DEFENDING A CLAIM: If we need your information to defend a legal claim against us by you, or by another party. - PROVIDING YOU WITH MEDICAL CARE: Where we need your information to provide you with medical and healthcare services.
+- Public Interest: Where we may need to handle your personal information when it is in the public interest.
+For example, when there is an outbreak of a specific disease and we need to contact you for treatment, or we need to pass your information to relevant organisations to ensure you receive advice and/or treatment - Consent: When you have given us consent - Vital Interest: If you are incapable of giving consent, and we must use your information to protect your vital interests (e.g., if you have had an accident and you need emergency treatment) - Defending a Claim: If we need your information to defend a legal claim against us by you, or by another party - Providing you with Medical Care: Where we need your information to provide you with medical and healthcare services

-3.2 Retention Period
+Retention Period